syncrypt/client/README.md

     syncrypt add-user mail@example.org

 This command will add the user to the vault.
+To safely transfer the vault's key to the target user or device, the command will ask the Syncrypt server for all keys of this user.
+Syncrypt will ask you know to verify each fingerprint (for example over another communication channel like over the phone).

+Only if you are sure about the matching fingerprints, proceed by typing ``y``.
-To safely transfer the vault's private key to the user, the command will also download the user's public keys and encrypt the vault information with it.
-The package will then be sent to the new user over the Syncrypt server.
-Note that the server will never be able to see the vault's private key.
+Syncrypt will now create a package containing the vault keys and encrypt this package with the public key of the target device.
+This encrypted package will then be sent to the new user or device through the Syncrypt server.

-Make sure that the other user has uploaded at least one public key.
-The public keys get uploaded automatically after a successful ``login`` (see above) or via:
+If you don't see any fingerprints of the target user, make sure that the other user has uploaded at least one public key.
+The public keys for a device will get uploaded after a successful ``login`` (see above) or by typing:

     syncrypt keys --upload